Ivan Ivanov (tennis): Professional career

 Ivanov made his professional debut in 2023 at the M15 tournament in Manacor.
-Later in the year he received a qualifying wildcard for the 2023 Rafa Nadal Open, where he lost in the first round to August Holmgren.
+Later in the year he received a qualifying wildcard for the 2023 Rafa Nadal Open, where he lost in the first round to Dane August Holmgren.

-In August 2024, playing only the fifth professional event in his career, Ivanov reached his first ITF final at the M15 tournament in Sofia, but lost to Franco Ribero.
+In August 2024, playing only the fifth professional event in his career, Ivanov reached his first ITF final at the M15 tournament in Sofia, but lost to Argentine Franco Ribero.
 He made his ATP Challenger main draw debut after he received a wildcard for the second edition of the Dobrich Challenger, the 2024 Izida Cup.

-In May 2025 Ivanov defeated Gergely Madarász in the final of the M15 tournament in Szentendre, Hungary, becoming the first player born in 2008 to win an ITF title.
+In May 2025, Ivanov defeated Gergely Madarász in the final of the M15 tournament in Szentendre, Hungary, becoming the first player born in 2008 to win an ITF Men's Tour title.
 He made his second main draw debut after receiving a wildcard for the two separate editions of the Sofia Challenger, the 2025 Izida Cup.
 In June 2025, prior to Wimbledon, Ivanov participated in the warm-up exhibition event, the Liverpool International Tennis Tournament 2025, where he reached the semifinals.

-At the end of October 2025, one day after his 17th birthday, Ivanov received a main draw wildcard for his ATP Tour debut at the Hellenic Championship in Athens, Greece in November.
+At the end of October 2025, one day after his 17th birthday, Ivanov received a main draw wildcard for his ATP Tour debut at the inaugural Hellenic Championship in Athens.
+He lost in the first round to qualifier Yannick Hanfmann.